xbeat/Machine-Learning/README.md

 Dunder methods, short for "double underscore" methods, are special methods in Python that allow you to define how objects of a class behave in various situations.
 These methods are surrounded by double underscores on both sides, hence the name.
 They are also known as magic methods or special methods.
 Dunder methods enable you to customize the behavior of your objects, making them more intuitive and powerful.

+## Unit Testing in Python with unittest

+Setting Up a Basic Unit Test

+Python's unittest framework provides a structured way to create test cases by subclassing TestCase.
+This allows us to define test methods that verify specific functionality using assertion methods to check expected outcomes against actual results.

 ## Splitting Arrays for Machine Learning Model Training

 Introduction to Array Splitting for Model Training